Edinburgh Corporation Tramways

 Edinburgh Corporation Tramways Points Boy

-Another fine study of a rather disgruntled points boy at the foot of Frederick St — photo undated, but again, probably 1920s or 1930s.
+Another fine study of a rather disgruntled points boy at the foot of Frederick Street — photo undated, but again, probably 1920s or 1930s.
 The reason for his disenchantment may have been boredom, as he would only have had to operate his lever when a No 24 service came along, approximately 1 in 30 cars (with thanks to Alan Brotchie for this information).
 Photo by E O Catford.

 Edinburgh Corporation Tramways Pointsman and tram driver